 How often do you need to change nappies?

 You need to change nappies when you notice that the baby has pooped.
 How often, well, all babies are different, some are 3-4 times a week, others 6-7 times a day.

-Also, you need to change the nappy when it is full of urine.
+Also, you need to change the diaper when it is full of kiss.
 Always in the morning and sometimes during the day.
-If you use cloth nappies, you may need to change more often than with modern plastic nappies, as they tend to feel moist earlier.
+If you use cloth diapers, you may need to change more often than with modern plastic diapers, as they tend to feel moist earlier.